calistasalsabila/Programming-Language/Dart/material/02_dart_oop/06_extension_method.md

-# 🐋 Dart: Extension Methods
+# Dart: Extension Methods

-**Extension methods** in Dart allow you to add new functionality to existing classes **without modifying the original class** or creating a subclass.
+Extension methods in Dart allow you to add new functionality to existing classes **without modifying the original class** or creating a subclass.
 This feature is especially helpful when you want to enhance built-in types like `String`, `int`, `List`, etc.

 ---

-## ✅ Purpose
+## 1. Purpose

 * Extend the capabilities of existing types.
 * Keep the original class untouched.